apache/nuttx-apps/nshlib/README.txt

      crw-rw-rw-       0 zero
     nsh> dd if=/dev/zero of=/dev/ram0

-    3. Read from a block devic, write to a character device.
+    3. Read from a block device, write to a character device.
 This will read the entire block device and dump the contents in the bit bucket.